jgenso/causes/README.md

 ![Causes](/screenshots/dogs.jpg "Dog")

 Finally we firmly believe that everyone can help improve our society contributed in various ways.
 Causes is an application that aims to highlight such contributions.

+##Sample account
+You can create own acount and test the service, but here left this sample account.
+User: hackaton@mail.com
+Password:123456

+##Credits
+After almost 48 hours of work, we done this first versión.
+This social network is product of work of:
+* Andrea Moruno
+* Juan José Olivera
+* Marcelo Rodríguez Claros